-There are only certain styles that provides these two features, but the good news is that I will help you find them.
+How are you supposed to find shoes that provide these two features if shoes don’t come labeled as “extra deep” or with “rounder toe-boxes”?
+There are only certain styles that provide these two features, but the good news is that I will help you find them.

 If you provide your child with shoes that are too narrow, you can make your child more prone to developing blisters, calluses, and corns.